edX Online

 Can you go to graduate school for a different major?

-Yes, you can apply for a master's degree in a field different from your bachelor's degree.
+Yes, you can pursue a master's degree in a field different from your bachelor's degree.
 Some programs allow applicants with unrelated degrees to complete prerequisite coursework to help them get up to speed.

 To bridge the gap and strengthen your application, you may want to take field-related standardized tests, write a statement of purpose that highlights your passion for the new field, and tailor your résumé or CV with relevant experience.